JacobKnaack/aws-cognito-auth/README.md

 ## Setup

 * Create a new User Pool and Client Application via AWS Cognito.
+  __NOTE__: Do not add a client secret to your Client Application.
+The AWS Cognito dependency doesn't support client secrets.
 * Add Client Id and User Pool Id to .env file (See .sample.env)

 ## Signup